 and death through sin, and so death spread to all men, because all sinned. – Romans 5:12

-Therefore, realize that you’re a sinner and it is this sin which separates you from God.
-It is exactly at this point that many will ask: “Hey, why am I being held responsible for the choices [sin] of Adam and Even?
+Therefore, realize that you’re a sinner, and it is this sin that separates you from God.
+It is exactly at this point that many will ask: “Hey, why am I being held responsible for the choices [sin] of Adam and Eve?
 I wasn’t even alive then!”
-We aren’t; Scripture is clear that we are each responsible for our own choices, actions and sins after we reach the age of accountability.
+We aren’t – Scripture is clear that we are each responsible for our own choices, actions, and sins after we reach the age of accountability.

 And if you’re like me, I bet you can tell very quickly when someone sins against you, yes?
 And they can tell when you’ve sinned against them.
 And if you’re truly honest with yourself, you cannot claim that you’ve never ever in your entire life sinned against someone, can you?
 And if you can’t even declare that you are sinless in front of man, how much more will you be unable to claim that you are sinless before a Holy God, the Almighty Lord, who knows all things, even the hidden things unseen and unsaid!

 Please also do not make the fatal mistake of thinking that, well, “it’s just a little tiny unimportant or harmless sin, so this can’t separate me from God and keep me from heaven, right?”
 What we see as sin is not what God sees as sin: We grossly underestimate the seriousness and severity of even the smallest, tiniest sin when compared to an unimaginably holy and just God.
 What we think is the severity of sin is not what God says is the severity of sin.
 What we think should be the punishment for our sin(s) is not what God says is the punishment for sin(s).
 It is only from what is written in the Word of God that we must come to an understanding about sin.
 What we think doesn’t really even matter on the subject; what God says on the subject is all that matters.
 I hope that makes sense to you.

 Wayne Jackson writes: